Are you looking for a WordPress membership plugin?

 Another factor to keep in mind is what happens when your license expires.

-If you stop paying your license fee, your access to support from the developer is likely to end and that’ll probably be the worst thing to happen.
+If you stop paying your license fee, your access to support from the developer is likely to end.
+That’ll probably be the worst thing to happen.

 However, there are plugins out there that will not take too kindly to your decision to stop paying the license fee.